WATCH: Rogue wave slams into Southern California beachgoers; 9 hospitalized

 VENTURA, Cali.
 (KTLA) — Video captured the terrifying moment beachgoers were slammed into by a massive rogue wave in Ventura, California, on Thursday.

-The incident happened as locals were being warned about a massive swell pounding the Southern California coastline this week.
+The incident happened as people were being warned about a massive swell pounding the Southern California coastline this week.

-The rogue wave submerged bystanders at Pierpont Beach on Seaward Avenue around 11 a.m.
+The rogue wave submerged bystanders at Pierpont Beach on Seaward Avenue at about 11 a.m.
 That area has been hit the hardest with what the National Weather Service called “tremendous wave energy.”

 A witness, Colin Hoag, captured cell phone video of the explosive wave and shared it with Nexstar’s KTLA.
 As the waters suddenly flooded an observation zone, both people and vehicles were instantly swept away.
 Ventura Police shared a similar video, seen in the player above.